Safeguarding, neurodevelopmental disorders and neurodisability (Level 3) – online

 Background

-This one-day online course aims to develop paediatricians’ understanding of how to adapt their approach to support children and young people with neurodevelopmental disorders and neurodisability who are also experiencing safeguarding issues.
+This one-day online course aims to develop paediatricians’ understanding of how to adapt their approach to support neurodevelopmental disorders and neurodisability when supporting children and young people with safeguarding issues.

 Course aim

-To equip paediatricians to understand the additional challenges faced by children and young people with neurodevelopmental disorders and neurodisability involved in child protection cases and how to adapt to best support them.
+To equip paediatricians to understand the additional challenges faced by children and young people with neurodevelopmental disorders and neurodisability involved in child protection cases, and how to adapt to best support them.

 Learning outcomes